Mathias Ross: International career

 Ross made his international debut on 7 October 2017 as part of the Denmark under-17 team, when he was part of the starting lineup and played 90 minutes in a 3–4 defeat to Germany in a friendly match.
 He went from being a peripheral player under the auspices of the Danish Football Association (DBU) to being team captain in the last match during the 2017 UEFA European Under-17 Championship.
-He made a total of 11 appearances for the national under-17 team.
+He made 11 appearances for the national under-17 team.

 Ross made his first appearance for the Denmark under-19 team on 7 September 2018, and soon established himself as a starter.